 We love meaty broth pho, particularly as the days turn wintry here.
 They also serve great salt & pepper crab, carpaccio, and fried rolls that you can dip in sauce.
 It’s a Vietnamese smorgasbord.

 Ebisu has been around for 30 years.
 You better believe this is some incredible sushi to have that kind of staying power.
-The uni is incredible, and the 49er roll is always on the table.
+The uni is fantastic, and the 49er roll is always on the table.
 They don’t take reservations, so plan accordingly.

 All the fish at this surprisingly hopping sushi spot is on point.
 Get the Spoonful of Happiness.
 It contains uni and comes with a shot of sake, so joy is guaranteed.
 The best move here is to sit at the sushi bar, watch the chefs work their fish and rice magic, and enjoy.
 And get some mochi ice cream for dessert.